Campus Improvement Plan

 Student Achievement Strengths

-Academic performance for students served in special education improved in all the content areas.
+- Academic performance for students served in special education improved in the areas approaches in ELA STAAR and Approaches and Meets in Math STAAR from 2023 to 2024.

-Academic performance for students identified as Emergent Bilingual/English Learner improved in all the content areas.
+- Academic performance for students identified as Emergent Bilingual/English Learner improved in all levels in the Reading STAAR and Math STAAR from 2023 to 2024.

 Problem Statements Identifying Student Achievement Needs